 For example:

-• Bb can be played in 1st position
+- The note Bb above the staff can be played in 1st position

 These are called alternate positions.